Taipei MRT & New Taipei Circular Line Guide

 Off-peak: Every 20 minutes

-This above-ground light rail rapid transit (LRT) will either take you to the Tamsui Fisherman’s Wharf or Kanding, which is a giant shopping center in development.
+This above-ground light rail rapid transit (LRT) will take you to the Tamsui Fisherman’s Wharf or Kanding, a giant shopping center in development.

 Songshan <-> Xindian